What it does

 Face Tracking

-OpenCV DNN + MediaPipe detect faces and follow them with parallax layers.
+OpenCV DNN + MediaPipe detect faces and follow them with multi-layer parallax.

 Depth Reactive

-Pupil dilates as you get closer.
+Pupil dilates dramatically as you get closer.
 Constricts when you walk away.

 Audio Reactive

-Pulses to bass beats, startles at loud sounds, looks toward noise.
+Pulses to bass beats, startles at loud sounds, looks toward noise direction.

 Motion Detection